 Robert Lew is professor at the Department of Lexicography and Lexicology, which is part of the Faculty of English at Adam Mickiewicz University in Poznań, Poland.
 His interests centre around dictionary use, and he has been involved in a number of research projects including topics such as access-facilitating devices, definition formats, dictionaries for production, digital dictionary interfaces, and training in dictionary skills.
 He is the current editor of the International Journal of Lexicography (Oxford University Press).
 He has also worked as a practical lexicographer for various publishers, including Harper-Collins, Pearson-Longman, and Cambridge University Press.
 During 2008-2010 he was advisor to Macmillan Dictionaries.

 Geraint Rees is Research Fellow in Corpus-based Lexicography and Academic Writing at the University of Surrey, UK.
-He holds a Ph.D. in Translation and Language Sciences at Universitat Pompeu Fabra, Barcelona, Spain as well as Masters Degrees in Education from Universidad de la Sabana, Chía, Colombia, and Theoretical and Applied Linguistics from Universitat Pompeu Fabra, Barcelona, Spain.
+He holds a Ph.D. in Translation and Language Sciences from Universitat Pompeu Fabra, Barcelona, Spain as well as Masters Degrees in Education from Universidad de la Sabana, Chía, Colombia, and Theoretical and Applied Linguistics from Universitat Pompeu Fabra, Barcelona, Spain.
 His research interests include corpus linguistics, lexicology, EAP lexicography, and language testing.
 He has taught on academic and general English programmes in Colombia, Vietnam, and Spain.

 Nirwan Sharma is a Research Officer in Human-Computer Interaction and Visualization at the School of Computer Science, Bangor University, U.K, and a PhD student in Computing Science at the University of Aberdeen, UK.
 He holds a Masters Degree in Interactive Systems Design from the University of Nottingham, UK and Bachelors of Technology in Computer Science and Engineering from Shri Mata Vaishno Devi University, India.
 He has research interests in Citizen Science and Human-Computer Interaction.